Electronic stock market board with red and blue numbers and percentages, reflected on a glass facade, with blurred pedestrians in the background.

 Key findings

-• From 2018 to 2023, asset managers in our selected sample experienced a 56% growth in assets under management (AuM)
+• From 2019 to 2024, asset managers in our selected sample realized 37% growth in assets under management (AuM) with a compound annual growth rate (CAGR) of ~5%

-• Shrinking revenues and rising expenses are placing asset managers in a tight financial position
+• In light of continued fee pressure and rising expenses, asset managers remain in a tight financial position

 • Effective cost management remains a crucial focus for C-level executives